-Well…It’s the same thing for the Canadian anti-spam law.
+Well…It’s the same thing for the Canadian anti-spam law (Often call the CASL).
 If you are a business owner, and you use email marketing to communicate with your clients.
 You could eventually be that person standing outside in the cold contesting an infraction.
 Only the infraction will cost you a little more than just a parking ticket.
 As a Canadian business owner it’s your responsibility to know if you are operating within the parameters of the law.
 More importantly if you are using an American based email marketing platform, you probably think you’re safe, but the fact is that you could very well be at risk of not being in compliance with the law.
 Why?
 Because the Canadian, and American anti-spam laws have different rules.
 Using a Canadian based company ensures that you are sending emails within the Canadian anti-spam legislation (CASL) guidelines.

 Key differences between the Canadian and U.S. Spam laws

 The main difference is that the American Anti-Spam law has adopted an opt-out model, while Canada has adopted an opt-in model.
 Under an opt-out model, businesses can send promotional emails unless the recipient states otherwise, or “opts out” of receiving them with the famous unsubscribe link.